USA and the UK

 What are the IR1/CR1 Visas?

-The IR1/CR1 Visa enables a foreign national to join their spouse in the United States, and become a permanent resident in the country.
+The IR1/CR1 Visa enables a foreign national to join their spouse in the United States where they can become a permanent resident in the country.

-This visa is the ticket to a new life in the United States for a married couple.
+For a married couple, this visa is a ticket to a new life in the United States.

 With a Spouse Green Card, you will be able to: